varun13169/Engineers_Garage/Controlling Mouse Pointer using Python Script and Accelerometer/README.md

 ###Explanation of Python Script:
 I’m using two libraries [Pyserial] and [Autopy] both of them are freely available.<br>
-First I created an object “ser” of “Serial” class and gave two arguments in it
+First I created an object “ser” of “Serial” class and gave two arguments in it<br>
-1. Serial Port: In my case it is '/dev/ttyUSB1'
+1. Serial Port: In my case it is '/dev/ttyUSB1'<br>
-2. Baud rate: I my case it’s 9600
+2. Baud rate: I my case it’s 9600<br>

 Then in an infinite loop I put a try & except block because initially trash values are send from atmega328p.<br> In try block I read data being send over serial port then break it and convert it to integer and store it in an array.<br>